ArviZ integration

 Continuing from the previous example:

-which returns an InferenceData
+which returns an InferenceData object for the

 blended samples: